HETHAT/aladhan.py/docs/user_guide/quickstart.rst

     timings: aladhan.Timings = await client.get_timings_by_city(country="United Kingdom", city="London")

-You can configure more using :class:`DefaultArgs`, look into :ref:`ref-conf`.
+You can configure more using :class:`Parameters`, look into :ref:`ref-conf`.

 Calendar Timings
 ----------------